Dolly Parton says she doesn’t think she’ll ‘ever tour again’

-**Related Video Above: Dolly Parton talks about family in Cleveland, Akron, Willoughby in August.**
+**Related Video Above: Dolly Parton talks about family in Cleveland, Akron, and Willoughby in August.**

 (WJW) — To the shock of many fans, one of the most beloved people and musicians on the planet recently said she may not ever go on tour again.